Cesar-mlw/Higgs-Project/README.md

 #### Storytelling
 ---
-  Storytelling: In charge of creating the game's narrative.
+  In charge of creating the game's narrative.
 Their work goes from working with character and dialogue creation to the story's timeline
 ##### Team
  - Guilherme Priosti
  - Fernando Guimarães